NeoGeographyToolkit/StereoPipeline/docs/tools/image_align.rst

 (:numref:`prevtrans`), and to ``bundle_adjust`` if desired to transform cameras (:numref:`ba_pc_align`).

+It is important to keep in mind that the ECEF transform is from the second cloud to the first, hence ``pc_align`` should have the clouds *in the same order* as for ``image_align`` in order to use this transform.

+The inverse of this transform is saved as well, if desired to transform the clouds or cameras from the coordinate system of the first image to the one of the second image.

 If no DEMs exist, the images themselves can be used in their place.
 The grayscale values will be interpreted as heights above the datum in meters.
 The ``image_calc`` program (:numref:`image_calc`) can modify these values before the DEMs are passed to ``image_align``.

+If only DEMs exist, their hillshaded versions (:numref:`hillshade`) can be used as images.
+As earlier, the more similar visually the images are, the better the results.

-It is suggested to use ``--ecef-transform-type rigid`` if it is thought that a rotational component exists.
+It is suggested to use ``--alignment-transform rigid`` and ``--ecef-transform-type rigid`` if it is thought that a rotational component exists, and the value ``translation`` for these options if no rotation is expected.

 Note that this will produce a rotation + translation around planet center, rather than a local "in-plane" transform, so it can be hard to interpret.
 A similarity transform can be used when there is a difference in scale.

 Note that this transform is an approximation.
 It is not possible to precisely convert a 2D transform between images to a 3D transform